Ruby Installation - Unix

 Download a zipped file having latest version of Ruby.
 Follow Download Link.

 After having downloaded the Ruby archive, unpack it and change into the newly created directory −

 - Now, configure and compile the source code as follows −

 - Finally, install Ruby interpreter as follows −

 $ su -l root # become a root user $ make install $ exit # become the original user again

 After installation, make sure everything is working fine by issuing the following command on the command-line −

 $ruby -v ruby 1.6.7 (2002-06-04) [i386-netbsd]

-If your computer is connected to the Internet then easiest way to install ruby or any other other RPM is using yum utility.
-Give following command at command prompt and you will find ruby gets installed on your computer.
+If your computer is connected to the Internet, then the easiest way to install Ruby or any other other RPM is using the yum utility.
+Give the following command at the command prompt and you will find Ruby gets installed on your computer.

 $ yum install ruby